 You must have at least as much income charged as the amount of your gross donation.
 If the donation exceeds this amount the Inland Revenue may ask you to make up the difference.

 Complete the gift aid declaration portion of the donation form when you give your donation or complete a Gift Aid Declaration and we’ll do the rest.

 Cancellation of your Gift Aid Declaration

-You are entitled to cancel your declaration at any time, please notify us in writing at Countess of Brecknock Hospice, War Memorial Hospital, Charlton Road, Andover SP10 3LB.
+You are entitled to cancel your declaration at any time, please notify us in writing at Countess of Brecknock Hospice, Brecknock House, Charlton Road, Andover SP10 3LB.